FAForever/wiki-pages/Infrastructure/FAF-Teams.md

 1. avoiding vendor lock-in & single point of failures and
 1. as simple as possible, but as complex as required.

-*More details on the dev team can be found at [DevOps](/en/Contribution/Teams/DevOps)
 ### Campaign Team
 #### Team Members:
 - Shadowlorda1